amanupadhyay28/FurniShop/README.md

 ## Overview

-This project is a furniture shop product listing page developed using React and Tailwind CSS.
+This project is a furniture shop Advertising page developed using React and Tailwind CSS.
 The main goal of the project is to create a landing page with a visually appealing user interface (UI) and user experience (UX).

 ## Features